Dr Jacquelyn Ford Morie, Virtual Environment Pioneer

 Dr Lizbeth Goodman, Director, SMARTLab

-Prior to joining UCD, Lizbeth was Director of Research for Futurelab Education, working with David Puttnam’s team to establish innovative platforms for the future of education in a context of global change.
+Prior to joining UCD, Lizbeth was Director of Research for Futurelab Education, directing Lord David Puttnam’s research and production teams to establish innovative platforms for the future of education in a context of global change.
 She is known as an expert in Digital Inclusion, including learning models for communities at risk.
 She is an award-winning advocate of community-based ethical learning and teaching models using interactive tools and games to inspire and engage learners of all ages.
 She specialises in working with people who do not have physical voices (whether due to disability, injury, illiteracy, or other social/political factors), enabling the use of new creative technologies for expression vocally, in writing, and with movement and music.

 Professor Orla Feely, Vice President for Research, Innovation & Impact (VPRII), University College Dublin